Sleep-related complaints are second only to complaints of pain as a cause to seek medical attention.

 These conditions are associated with other medical conditions such as iron-deficiency anemia, pregnancy and diabetes.
 There is evidence that blood iron levels are correlated with RLS.
 People experiencing them should consult a health care professional.
 Severe RLS is most common among the elderly but symptoms can develop at any age.

-Not surprisingly, people with ADHD often to have sleep disorders.
-The symptoms of ADHD, inattention and hyperactivity, play out differently.
+Not surprisingly, people with ADHD often have sleep disorders.
+The symptoms of ADHD - inattention and hyperactivity - play out differently.
 People with high scores on inattention tend to need more sleep.
 Hyperactive ADHD sufferers tend to need less sleep.